rtreacy87/nvim/wikis/local-ai-assistant-wiki/03-building-code-indexing-system.md

         return language_map.get(ext)

     def parse_file(self, file_path: str) -> Dict:
+        """
-        """Parse a single file and return its content with metadata.""" abs_path = os.path.join(self.repo_path, file_path)
+        Parse a single file and return its content with metadata.

+        This function reads the file content and collects important metadata such as the file path, language, and size, which will be used in subsequent processing steps.

+        Args:
+            file_path: Relative path to the file within the repository

+        Returns:
+            Dictionary containing file content and metadata, or None if parsing fails
+        """
+        abs_path = os.path.join(self.repo_path, file_path)
         try:
             with open(abs_path, 'r', encoding='utf-8') as f: